Should You Use Star Grounding for Analog and Digital Ground Separation?

-If you're using the chassis as an additional reference, be careful as capacitive coupling between displacement current in the chassis and other grounds in your board will create common-mode currents that appear as noise at components.
+If you're using the chassis as an additional reference, be careful as capacitive coupling between displacement current in the chassis and other grounds in your board will create common-mode currents that appear as the noise at components.
 This is one objection to using ground pour in Ethernet, an area where many application notes offer different (and contradictory) perspectives.

 The "noise" being induced here is really a fluctuation in the PCB's ground potential, not some rogue signal being injected with the board behaving like an antenna.
 Again, a uniform reference is needed here to ensure there is no potential between the chassis and any other system grounds.
 These separate grounds have some parasitic capacitance between them.
 When the potential between these two sections is 0 V, there will be no displacement current (common mode) induced back into the system from the chassis.

 Separating analog and digital circuits over physically separate ground planes may create another issue--a floating ground.
 When there is a floating ground, the two sections may be powered by the same source, but that source may not be referencing the same ground potential.
 Think of this in terms of Kirchoff's voltage law; this leaves behind some potential between the planes.

 Your analog and digital chips all need to be referenced to the same reference potential in order to operate properly, but analog digital ground separation can leave behind a potential difference between the two regions.
 Now, digital and analog signals will not be compared to the same reference, something that will create measurement and data conversion errors between the analog and digital sections.